 What other ministry resources are available?

-General Minister and President Terri Hord Owens is live on Facebook May 6 offering prayers for the church and the world.
-She will continue each Wednesday at noon EST May 13-27 at her new Facebook page.
+General Minister and President Terri Hord Owens is live on Facebook on Wednesdays offering prayers for the church and the world.
+She will continue each Wednesday at noon EST at her Facebook page.
 (May 4, 2020)

 Links to a variety of mental health and trauma resources compiled by Week of Compassion, National Benevolent Association and Disciples Home Missions (April 27, 2020)